novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-70.md

 "Me too."

-"Alright?
+"Is that so?
 I'll call you later then."

 Kim Tae-hyun's buttery smile made Choi Sun-hwa's face turn awkward.